espruino/BangleApps/apps/timer/README.md

 - Tap on seconds to increase them one by one
 - Press BTN3 to reset time to 0
 - Press BTN1 to start the timer or reset to the original time
+- When the time is up the timer can be reset to 0 with swipeleft gesture